 College - Level Procedures

-Instructors should pursue the matter on their own and, if a finding of academic dishonesty is made, follow the School’s written policy for making a record of the resolution.
+- Instructors should pursue the matter on their own and, if a finding of academic dishonesty is made, follow the College’s written policy for making a record of the resolution.

-The School will promulgate a written policy for keeping a record of proven instances of academic dishonesty and distribute this policy to its faculty.
+- The College will promulgate a written policy for keeping a record of proven instances of academic dishonesty and distribute this policy to its faculty.
 No record will be kept of any unproven allegations.

 Academic dishonesty may rise to the level of university-wide action when suspected instances of student collusion, repeat offenses, or criminal conduct may warrant consideration of provisional or permanent exclusion from the academic community.
-Such cases may be referred to the Academic Council at the discretion of the instructor or School Dean.
-Also, students who think they have been unjustly penalized by an instructor or School for academic dishonesty may petition the Provost to review the matter for possible referral to the Academic Council.
+Such cases may be referred to the Academic Council at the discretion of the instructor or College Dean.
+Also, students who think they have been unjustly penalized by an instructor or College for academic dishonesty may petition the Provost to review the matter for possible referral to the Academic Appeal's Committee.
 Referrals will be handled as follows:

-The instructor or Dean will present the evidence to the Academic Council, along with any relevant testimony.
+- The instructor or Dean will present the evidence to the Academic Appeals Committee, along with any relevant testimony.

-The Council will conduct an investigation and hearing, if needed, as expeditiously as possible, ordinarily within three weeks following the date of the referral.
+- The Committee will conduct an investigation and hearing, if needed, as expeditiously as possible, ordinarily within three weeks following the date of the referral.

-After deliberation, the Council will reach judgment and advise the Provost, with regard to the soundness of the evidence, significance of the incident, and imposition of sanctions.
+- After deliberation, the Committee will reach judgment and advise the Provost, with regard to the soundness of the evidence, significance of the incident, and imposition of sanctions.

-The Provost will inform the student, instructor, and Dean (if absent from the proceedings) of the sanctions imposed, which may include probation, suspension, or expulsion.
+- The Associate Provost for Curriculum & Student Success will inform the student, instructor, and Dean (if absent from the proceedings) of the sanctions imposed, which may include probation, suspension, or expulsion.

-The Provost will keep a record of all proven instances of academic dishonesty brought before the Council.
+- The Associate Provost for Curriculum & Student Success will keep a record of all proven instances of academic dishonesty brought before the Council.
 No record will be kept of any unproven allegations.